Chocozilla, green unroasted, premixed

-This is a premixed blend that can be roasted at one temperature; both bean types respond equally to roasting temperatures.
-When roasted, it's delicious hot, inced, or as cold brew.
+This is a premixed GREEN BEAN, unroasted blend that can be roasted at one temperature; both bean types respond equally to roasting temperatures.
+When roasted, it's delicious hot, iced, or as cold brew.

 ChocoZilla is primarily Brazilian St. Domingos Arabica, blended with Vietnamese Robusta for added punch and depth.
-Whereas Mocharagua is intense dark chocolate, ChocoZilla is a sweeter milk chocolate.
+Whereas Mocharagua is intense dark chocolate, ChocoZilla has sweeter milk chocolate tones.
 It's a bit lighter and brighter, too, quite refreshing.
-Perfect both for fans of chocolatey coffees in general, and especially for anyone looking for one with more subtlety (ideal for serving to groups).
+Perfect both for fans of chocolatey coffees in general, and especially for anyone looking for one with more subtlety and both front palate and "back"or "soft" palate appeal (ideal for serving to groups).

 There is no other terroir in the world similar to the unique microclimate of Pocos de Caldas, which is angled perfectly toward the sun.
 Pocos de Caldas receives sharply divided day and night periods that begin with early morning sun full-on until 4 pm, when the sun suddenly is cut off by passing across the rim of the crate at the top of the mountain, triggering a burst of energy (sugar) conversion into flavor in the beans.
 The soil is an enriched combination of volcanic minerals and rainforest soil, giving the coffee an abundance of nutrition and minerals.
 The coffees consist of a variety of unusual Arabica sub-types, including golden-fruited Catuai.